-Welcome to our new Game Watch series, the place where we share the new Mac releases you probably didn’t know about but shouldn’t miss!
-For more hidden gems you shouldn’t miss, check out previous entries here.
+Welcome to our Game Watch series, the place where we share the latest Mac releases you probably didn’t know about but should!
+For more hidden gems, check out previous entries here.

 The excellent reviews didn’t only pick my interested, they made me have to give it a try myself.
 I was lucky enough to get a review copy from the developer and got to enjoy around an hour of gameplay on my 13-inch 2016 MacBook Pro.